coady/iterset/README.md

 * `ReverseDifference`
 * `SymmetricDifference`

-Some operations are better expressed as functions, to avoid making unnecessary maps.
+Some operations are also functions, to avoid making unnecessary maps.
+Note there is a trade-off between early exits versus iteration overhead.
+If one sequence is expected to be smaller, it is often faster to collect it into a map anyway.
 * `Sorted`
 * `Equal{Counts}`
 * `IsSubset`